soupi/learn-haskell-blog-generator/src/01-about.md

 ### Other learning resources

-The [haskell.org/documentation](https://www.haskell.org/documentation/) page lists many tutorials, books, guides and courses.
+The [haskell.org/documentation](https://www.haskell.org/documentation/) page lists many tutorials, books, guides, and courses.
 You can find a few alternatives that I can recommend [in this list](https://github.com/soupi/haskell-study-plan#about-this-guide).

 ### Who am I?